Ethics Information for Public Employees (AS 39.52)

 Outside Employment (AS 39.52.170)

-No public employee may work (paid or unpaid) for a person or organization other than the public employee's own department, if that work is incompatible or in conflict with the proper discharge of official duties.
+State employees may not work (paid or unpaid) for a person or organization or provide services that benefit their own interests in addition to their State job, if that outside work or service is incompatible or in conflict with the proper discharge of their official State duties.

 A public employee must report outside employment or service for which he or she is paid to the designated ethics supervisor.
 Volunteer service must be disclosed only if it is a potential conflict with State duties or if the employee receives any compensation, including travel or meals.
 Changes in paid outside employment or services must be reported as they occur.
 A form for this purpose is available at www.law.alaska.gov/doclibrary/ethics or from the ethics supervisor.

 Debby, a State cartographer, works on the weekends for a local ski resort as a member of the ski patrol.
 She reports this outside employment to her designated ethics supervisor.